technology-toolbox/website/content/blog/jjameson/2011/02/19/configuring-claims-based-authentication-in-sharepoint-server-2010.md

 ---
-title: "Configuring Claims-Based Authentication in SharePoint Server 2010"
+title: Configuring Claims-Based Authentication in SharePoint Server 2010
 date: 2011-02-19T13:06:00-07:00
 excerpt:
   "I thought it would be helpful to share my step-by-step procedures for